John Bormann: Professional career

 The Pirates selected him in the 24th round of the 2015 MLB draft.
 He played in seven games for the Bradenton Marauders of the Class A-Advanced Florida State League in 2017, before the Pirates promoted him to the major leagues on April 30, 2017.
 He made his major league debut that day.
 He received one at bat for the Pirates before they sent him outright to Bradenton.
 In his minor league career through 2017 he batted .226/.286/.296 with two home runs and no stolen bases in 399 at bats.

 He was assigned to Single-A Advanced Bradenton to start the 2019 season.

 He announced his retirement on August 11, 2019.

+Post-baseball career

+After retiring from baseball, he received a Master of Real Estate degree from Texas A&M University and, beginning in 2021, worked as an analyst at Mason Joseph Company.